Origins, Prophesies and the

 Wisdom", 1986 Arkana

-misunderstood!) in favor of a "consort" of the Buddhas.
-Rather than
+favor of a "consort" of the Buddhas.
+Rather than Buddhahood being born

-Buddhahood being born out of Her, is she born out of Buddhahood.
-It corresponds with the
+out of Her, is she born out of Buddhahood.
+It corresponds with the Shakti-principle of

-Shakti-principle of Hinduism or Sophia in Gnosticism.
-How different this being from
+Hinduism or Sophia in Gnosticism.
+How different this being from pre-buddhist times in

-pre-buddhist times in Tibet - called "Zan-zun" - in which the Ultimate was
+Tibet - called "Zan-zun" - in which the Ultimate was called "Sa-trig

-called "Sa-trig er-sans" or "Great Mother of Space", confirming that
+er-sans" or "Great Mother of Space", confirming that originally She alone

-pleasure or pain, birth or death, sanity or insanity, good or bad, it is necessary to have
+pain, birth or death, sanity or insanity, good or bad, it is necessary to have a basic

 Prajnaparamita (the perfection of wisdom) is called the mother-consort of all the